Japan’s Prime Minister Fumio Kishida says he will step down next month, won’t run for re-election - KESQ

 Concerns about Japan’s economy, including the weakening of the yen against the US dollar, have also undermined confidence in Kishida’s economic policies.

-He had previously denied he would step down as party leader despite public criticism and sinking disapproval ratings.
+He had previously denied he would step down as party leader despite public criticism and sinking approval ratings.

 His decision to quit comes a month before LDP elections are slated, with the date in September yet to be announced.

-His successor will be tasked to lead the world’s fourth-largest economy at a time of increasing living costs, which has been exacerbated by a weak yen.
+His successor will be tasked with leading the world’s fourth-largest economy at a time of increasing living costs, which have been exacerbated by the weak yen.

-Japan has been at the center of US President Joe Biden’s alliance building in the Indo-Pacific.
+Japan has been at the center of US President Joe Biden’s alliance-building in the Asia-Pacific region.
 American officials have seen a willing partner in Kishida, who has significantly shifted the country’s defense posture in recent years and provided ongoing support to Ukraine amid Russia’s invasion of its neighbor.

+Kishida worked with Biden to write “the first chapter of a new era in the US-Japan relationship,” US Ambassador to Japan Rahm Emanuel told CNN.

+“They laid the foundation for the future of bilateral cooperation in all areas, including diplomatic, security, economic, and political sides, that establishes the lattice work of an Indo-Pacific strategic vision.”

 This story has been updated with additional information.